top of page

 How much of the business needs to be owned by treaty nationals?

-At least 50% of the U.S. company must be owned by nationals of the treaty country.
+At least 50% of the U.S. enterprise must be owned by nationals of the same treaty country as the E-2 applicant.

-Example: A U.S. business has four equal owners — two are Mexican nationals, one is a U.S. permanent resident from Mexico, and one is a U.S. citizen.
-In this case the company is 50% Mexican and 50% American, so it qualifies as a Mexican company for E-2 purposes.
+Example: A U.S. company has four equal owners: two Mexican nationals, one U.S. permanent resident originally from Mexico, and one U.S. citizen.
+Only the two Mexican nationals count for E-2 nationality purposes.
+Because treaty nationals own 50% of the company, the enterprise qualifies as a Mexican E-2 company.

 What if the U.S. company is owned by another company?